GGC-SD/STaRS-Web-penguins/pengiunsREADME.md

 I am a Software developer with a focus in data science, robotics, and ReactJs.
 I am currently a senior who has been programming for 2 years.
 I hope to get a job in either web development or working with robotics and back-end development.

 Juan Juarez - Client Liaison, Testing Lead, UI / UX Designer

+I am a Software development major with experience with multiple language and interests in UI, AI and back-end development.
+I am currently a senior and will graduate in spring.
+I am hoping to get a job in front or back end development.
+For this Project i focused manly on the UI design and implementation.

 ## Client - Cengiz Gunay